“What are branding strategies? Is that like marketing?” Tom asked.

 Does every prospect buy from you when they meet you for the first time?

 I’ll venture a guess and say they don’t.
-And if they don’t, then you need to stay top-of-mind until they are ready to buy.
-Thus, you must build brand awareness.
+And if a prospect doesn’t buy, you need to stay top-of-mind until they are.
+Thus, it helps to build brand awareness.

-While the number varies, research shows eight touchpoints are required to make a sale.
-The actual number will depend on where the individual is in the buying cycle.
-But the majority of people will not buy on first contact—or the second.
+While the number varies, research shows it takes eight touchpoints to make a sale.
+Of course, the actual number will depend on where the individual is in the buying cycle.
+But most people will not buy on first contact—or the second.

 Many business owners give up on a prospect after a couple of contacts and move on to look for new leads.
 But they’re leaving a lot of revenue on the table because they aren’t maximizing opportunities.